friendly/mvinfluence/README.md

 **Influence Measures and Diagnostic Plots for Multivariate Linear Models**

-Functions in this package compute regression deletion diagnostics for multivariate linear models and provides some associated diagnostic plots.
+Functions in this package compute regression deletion diagnostics for multivariate linear models following methods proposed by Barrett & Ling (1992) and provide some associated diagnostic plots.
 The diagnostic measures include hat-values (leverages), generalized Cook's distance, and generalized squared 'studentized' residuals.
 Several types of plots to detect influential observations are provided.

+In addition, the functions provide diagnostics for deletion of subsets of observations of size `m>1`.
+This case is theoretically interesting because sometimes pairs (`m=2`) of influential observations can mask each other, sometimes they can have joint influence far exceeding their individual effects, as well as other interesting phenomena described by Lawrence (1995).
+Associated methods for the case `m>1` are still under development in this package.

 Installation
 ------------